TaloDev/docs/docs/unity/saves.md

 ## Loading saves

 You can load saves using `Talo.Saves.GetSaves()`.
-Once your saves have been fetched, the `OnSavesLoaded` event is invoked.
+Once your saves have been fetched, the `Talo.Saves.OnSavesLoaded` event is invoked.

 Saves can be accessed using `Talo.Saves.All` or `Talo.Saves.Latest`.
 To load a save, use `Talo.Saves.ChooseSave()` and pass in the save you want to load.

-Once your save has been chosen, the `OnSaveChosen` event will fire.
+Once your save has been chosen, the `Talo.Saves.OnSaveChosen` event will fire.
 Internally, this causes the `OnLoaded()` function in your Loadables to be called.

-Finally, when all your registered loadables have called their `OnLoaded()`, an `OnSaveLoadingCompleted()` event is fired, signalling that, for example, it's safe to hide your loading screen.
+Finally, when all your registered loadables have called their `OnLoaded()`, an `Talo.Saves.OnSaveLoadingCompleted()` event is fired, signalling that, for example, it's safe to hide your loading screen.

 ## Loadables

 Loadables are GameObjects that automatically have their data saved and loaded.
-To make a GameObject loadable, create a new MonoBehavior and extend the `Loadable` class and finally add your new component onto your GameObject.
+To make a GameObject loadable, create a new MonoBehavior, extend the `Loadable` class and finally add your new component onto your GameObject.

 Your Loadables must implement the following two methods:
 - `RegisterFields()`: this is where your saved data will be populated just before your save gets created or updated